racket/racket/racket/src/README.txt

   --collectsdir=<dir>

-   Racket's initial linbrary collection sources go in <dir>.
+   Racket's initial library collection sources go in <dir>.
 If `--enable-sharezo` is used, then compiled forms go here, too.

   --pkgsdir=<dir>

-   Sources for packages in installtion scope go in <dir>.
+   Sources for packages in installation scope go in <dir>.
 If `--enable-sharezo` is used, then compiled forms go here, too.

   --docdir=<dir>

-   Docuemntation goes in <dir>.
+   Documentation goes in <dir>.

   --mandir=<dir>